Ghettoboycairo/ToffeProject/README.md

 -The following are describtions describing some of the attributes and functions for most of the functions:

 -Main:

-class serves as the entry point for the system
+class serves as the entry point for the system.

         Atributes:
   			exit - when true it terminates the program catalog - static because it dont need to be altered customerManager - static because the system needs one instance to manage all the customers adminManager - static because the system needs one instance to manage all the admins
         Functions:
  			initializeSystem - initializes classes (catalog, customerManager, adminManager) and creates a few dummy data such as items and categories handleLogin - handles the login process for both the admins and the customers handleAdminMenu - views the admin menu and functionalities if a admin is logged in handleCustomerMenu - views the customer menu and functionalities if a customer is logged in

 -AdminManager:

 serves as a manager for all the admin accounts and holds the data structures related to the admin the default admin credentials is (admin,admin)

     Attributes:
  			loggedIn - to indicate if an admin is logged in adminLog - hashmap its key is the admin name and value is the admin password